nickklos10/Concrete-Crack-Detector-CV/README.md

 This project provides a web-based interface for detecting cracks in concrete surfaces, leveraging a trained deep learning model built using ResNet-18.
 Users can upload images for real-time prediction, with results indicating the presence or absence of a crack and the confidence level of the prediction.

-**Note:** The trained model file (`resnet18_trained.pth`) is not included in the GitHub repository due to its size.
-Please refer to the [Model Training Details](#model-training-details) section for instructions on training and saving the model.

 ## Technologies Used